Five USF Teams to Compete in the 2019 Florida Blue Health Innovation Competition

 Ibraimkhanova, an MBA student in the Muma College of Business, and Khodieva, an undergrad pursuing a degree in health sciences, will pitch an app for managing and controlling diabetes.
 They will compete against 11 other teams on Sept.
 19 at the GuideWell Innovation CoRe in Orlando’s Lake Nona Medical City for the top prize of $15,000.

 One other team from USF, Julian Heredia and Srikrishna Srinivasan, represents the Muma College of Business’ Business Analytics and Information Systems Program.
-Five teams represent USF as finalists in the competition, nearly half of the 12 teams from six universities.
+They are two of the five teams that represent USF as finalists in the competition.
 Besides USF, finalists come from the University of Central Florida, Florida International University, Florida Atlantic University, the University of Florida and Flagler College.

 “Additionally,,” she said, “insurance companies would be able to provide better coverage and service for their clients with diabetes and make patients’ lives more comfortable and more manageable."